-The Energy Services segment provides services to improve the production, costs, compliance, and environmental impact of activities performed in the oil and gas industry.
+The Energy Services segment provides services to improve the production, cost, compliance, and environmental impact of activities performed in the oil and gas industry.
 The composition of customers within this segment varies from year to year and is significantly dependent on the type of activities each customer is undertaking within the year, regulations, and overall dynamics of the oil and gas industry.
-Due to the weak market conditions in the oil and gas sector, the Company exited the U.S. on-shore Nitrogen and Well Testing service lines during the second quarter of 2016.
-As a result, the Company currently provides services for off-shore filtration and well testing to the worldwide oil and gas industry.
+The Company provides services for off-shore filtration and well testing to the worldwide oil and gas industry.
 Services are provided through subsidiaries located in Australia, Brazil, Malaysia, Nigeria, Mexico, Indonesia, Saudi Arabia, the United Kingdom, and the U.S., in the Gulf of Mexico.
-Energy Services segment's net sales were \$76.7 million, \$85.9 million and \$182.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Energy Services segment's net sales were \$78.3 million, \$76.7 million and \$85.9 million for the years ended December 31, 2018, 2017 and 2016, respectively.